HL232/bme590hrm/README.md

  + `requirements.txt` This is the requirements for setting up a virtual environment
  + `test_HeartRateMonitor.py` This includes all my unit tests.
  + `test_data1.csv, unit_int_test_data1.csv, unit_int_test_data2.csv` Are basic CSV files I use in the unit tests.
 Should be downloaded into the same local folder as the unit test code when pulling the repo
+ + `docs, make.bat, index.rst, conf.pu, and Makefile` were all added after Sphinx Quickstart tool on Pycharm.
+It's not generating the documentation and I don't know how to fix it.

 ## How to run this project:
  1. Clone this repo, or download the contents